kcleal/dysgu/README.rst

 If sensitivity is lower than expected for paired-end data, check that the insert size was inferred accurately, and provide manually using the `-I` option otherwise.

-If you input data or aligner do not seem to be working well with dusgu, please get in touch clealk@cardiff.ac.uk
+If you input data or aligner do not seem to be working well with dysgu, please get in touch clealk@cardiff.ac.uk